Best Car Speakers: Make Your Soundtrack One to Remember

 Types of Car Speakers

 JBL is an American-based company that manufactures audio equipment for cinema markets, studios, homes, and vehicles.
 JBL continuously unleashes innovative products in the market including Bluetooth speakers.
-The company was founded in 1946 by James Bullough Lansing and has its headquarters in Los Angeles, California.
+The company was founded in 1946 by James Bullough Lansing and has its headquarters in Los Angeles, Calif.
 Try out the JBL GTO609C Premium.

 Rockford Fosgate is fondly known for making quality speakers at pocket-friendly prices.
 The company makes audio speakers for motorsports, motorcycles, and marine equipment.
-It was founded by Jim Fosgate in 1973 and has its headquarters in Tempe, Arizona.
+It was founded by Jim Fosgate in 1973 and has its headquarters in Tempe, Ariz.
 A classic high-performance speaker from Rockford Fosgate is the Rockford Fosgate R165X3.